Merck/gsDesign2/README.md

 ```

 Now we summarize the derived design.
 The summary table is further
-described in vignette *Summarize group sequential designs in nice gt
+described in the vignette *Summarize group sequential designs in gt
 tables*.
 Note that the design trend in favor of experimental treatment
 is very minor at 8 months due to the delayed effect assumption used (see
 AHR at analysis 1 in table).
 The design trend at 16 months is somewhat